-Applicants or students who have any physical, emotional, or learning condition that will require additional assistance to the student must submit a special needs form to the Department of Testing, Counseling, and Disability Services.
+Applicants or students who have any physical, emotional, or learning condition that will require additional assistance to the student must submit a special needs form to the Disability Services Coordinator.
 Students requesting accommodations must also present the appropriate documentation to the Disability Service Provider.
 Medical (physical) and psychiatric forms need to be completed by a physician or other appropriate medical personnel.
 Students with Learning Disabilities need to submit a psychological evaluation that will be sent to the Regents' Center for Learning Disorders at Georgia Southern University to establish accommodations.
 Upon approval of the special needs form, the Disability Service Provider will meet with the student to arrange reasonable accommodations for each course in which the student enrolls.